sbalmt/xcheme/documents/directives.md

 > Expect a CR or LF character and go ahead without producing any output.

-## Aliases
+## Alias directives

-In some cases you want to reuse a _token_ or _node_ directive to avoid duplicating your code, but if you declare a _token_ or _node_ as in the examples above, it will output the directive result and may become unexpected behavior.
-That's why you should combine the `alias` modifier.
+In some cases we want to reuse a _token_ or a _node_ directive to avoid duplicating the code, but if we declare it as in the examples above, it will output the directive result and may become unexpected behavior.
+That's why we must prefix the `alias` modifier in the directive declaration.
+An _alias_ directive performs in its respective _token_ step or _node_ step respecting the reference order.

 #### Alias token